apache/shardingsphere/docs/blog/content/material/Oct_12_9_ShardingSphere_JD Baitiao_Story_of_an_Implementation_Journey.en.md

 >JD Baitiao, an internet credit products provider launched in 2014, has always been challenged by data explosion.
 Every shopping festival is like a technical test for us, but every time the technical staff professionals take proactive strategic initiatives in data architecture development to ensure everything goes smoothly.

-> --Dongfang Zhang，JD Batiao R&D Director
+> --Dongfang Zhang, JD Batiao R&D Director

 ## The Baitiao Data Architecture Evolution